 18 – CBT/WBT: Computer Based Training/Web Based Training

 Computer-based training is training performed with the aid of a computer system.
-The Web variant requires the use of a connected system, whether a computer or a mobile device.
+Therefore, the Web variant requires the use of a connected system, whether a computer or a mobile device.

 19 – HTML5: Hypertext Markup Language Version 5

-The standard markup language used in the eLearning industry.
-HTML5 can create mobile-friendly eLearning content that can be viewed on any device or browser
+The standard markup language in the eLearning industry.
+For example, HTML5 can create mobile-friendly eLearning content that you can view on any device or browser.

 20 – ROI: Return on Investment

-Determining the cost of the eLearning versus the benefits that it has provided.
-One of the most significant benefits of corporate eLearning is that it improves online training ROI by maximising the benefits and reducing online training costs, like on-site instructor fees and printed materials.
+Determine the cost of the eLearning versus the benefits that it provides.
+For example, one of the most significant benefits of corporate eLearning is that it improves online training ROI.
+In other words, it maximises the benefits and reduces online training costs, such as on-site instructor fees and printing.

-To learn more about how dita Solutions can assist you in implementing successful eLearning strategies in your business, start your free trial of dita Learning today.
+In conclusion, to learn more about how dita Solutions can assist you to implement successful eLearning strategies in your business, start your free trial of dita Learning today.